Chitari art: Technique

+Products

+The village of Demani, where the Chitari people live, gets busy during the Ganesh Chaturthi festival.
+The main product is a paat (low wooden stool) that features two parakeets and a flower on it.
+People also buy chourangs (pooja pedestals) and even place orders for larger items, the makhar (altar) and matoli (wooden canopy hung above the altar).

 Contemporary revival

 In recent years, there has been a renewed interest in preserving Chitari art.
 Local practitioners and cultural enthusiasts are promoting the art form as a vital part of Goan identity.
 Efforts to revive its traditional methods have also coincided with modern interpretations, ensuring that while the art remains true to its origins, it continues to evolve in the contemporary cultural landscape.